FFmpeg/FFV1/ffv1.md

-⌊a⌋                   the largest integer less than or equal to a
+floor(a)              the largest integer less than or equal to a

-⌈a⌉                   the smallest integer greater than or equal to a
+ceil(a)               the smallest integer greater than or equal to a

 sign(a)               extracts the sign of a number, i.e. if a < 0 then -1, else if a > 0 then 1, else 0